A growing coalition of public and private institutions in Greater Austin Have come together.

 In the past five years we've enacted a community wide strategic and coordinated effort to reverse worrying trends.

-The School Readiness Action Plan established an unprecedented collaborative and focused effort led by the United Way for Greater Austin bringing together nonprofits, city and county departments, public school districts, funders and policy makers.
-The SRAP identifies four critical areas necessary for success and directs specific strategies and actions to build capacity, leverage resources, expand access and improve quality of early care and education for families with young children.
+Success by Six (SX6) established an unprecedented collaborative and focused effort led by the United Way for Greater Austin bringing together nonprofits, city and county departments, public school districts, funders and policy makers.
+The SX6 Strategic Plan identifies four critical areas necessary for success and directs specific strategies and actions to build capacity, leverage resources, expand access and improve quality of early care and education for families with young children.

 The Blueprint for Educational Change, the Central Texas region’s strategic plan to build the strongest educational pipeline in the country, is collaborative effort led by E3 Alliance that defined educational goals and identified known gaps.
 The first of it’s four priority goals is for all children to enter Kindergarten school ready.